chainswarm/chainswarm/doc/indexers/substrate/money_flow.md

    - Incrementing the transfer count (`r.transfer_count = r.transfer_count + 1`)
    - Updating the timestamp of the last activity

-This aggregation approach means that no matter how many transfers occur between the same two addresses, there will only be a single edge in the graph representing their relationship, with accumulated metrics.
+This aggregation approach means that transfers between the same two addresses in the same direction are accumulated into a single edge with aggregated metrics.
+If transfers occur in both directions between two addresses (A→B and B→A), two separate edges will be created and maintained, each aggregating transfers in its respective direction.

 ## Comparison with Balance Transfers Indexer